 AGL Resources' Volunteers Celebrate Earth Day

-From Illinois to Georgia, from Tennessee to Texas, AGL Resources employees volunteered on Earth Day in 2012 to commit "acts of green."
-Twelve activities were organized across the company.
+From Illinois to Georgia, from Tennessee to Texas, AGL Resources employees volunteered on Earth Day in 2013 to commit "acts of green."
+Nineteen activities were organized across the company.
 Here is a summary:

-- Georgia: Nearly 50 Atlanta Gas Light volunteers dedicated their time in April to clean up the Atlanta Beltline, the site of future green space.
-Volunteers removed mounds of trash – including abandoned car parts fordecades ago.
+- Georgia: Atlanta Gas Light volunteers removed mounds of trash at the Atlanta Beltline, the site of future green space.
 The Atlanta Beltline has been adopted by Atlanta Gas Light and AGL Resources, and is being built on former railroad right-of-way that rings Atlanta.
-As Chairman of the Beltline Partnership, AGL Resources' CEO John W. Somerhalder II is helping raise money for construction of this transformational green space.

-- Illinois: Gas employee volunteers engaged children and the young at heart with interactive learning games and materials about energy efficiency at the Party for the Planet at the Brookfield Zoo.
+- Illinois: Nicor Gas employee volunteers engaged children and the young at heart with interactive learning games and materials about energy efficiency at the Party for the Planet at the Brookfield Zoo.
+They also planted trees and cleared away buckthorn at Lake Katherine Nature Center in Palos Heights.

 - Tennessee: Chattanooga Gas employee volunteers cleaned up debris along Olan Mills Drive in Chattanooga.
 The company also held its annual Earth Day recycling drive.
 Bins were set up at the office, and employees brought paper, cardboard, aluminum cans, plastic soft drink bottles and detergent bottles from home for recycling.